-A Bidder is restricted from making "contacts," defined as any oral, written or electronic communication that a reasonable person would infer that the communication was intended to influence the Procurement during the restricted period to any person at the Authority other than the Designated Contact or the Director of Diversity.
-Contacts permitted during the restricted period are set forth in State Finance Law §139-j (3)(a).
+A Bidder is restricted from making Contact during the restricted period to any person at the Authority other than the Designated Contact or the Director of Diversity.
+Contact that is permitted during the restricted period is set forth in State Finance Law §139-j (3)(a).

-Any Authority member, officer or employee who becomes aware that a Bidder has made a contact (as defined in the previous paragraph) regarding the Procurement during the Restricted Period shall immediately notify the CCO, or other designated official, of such contact.
+Any Authority member, officer or employee who becomes aware that a Bidder has made a Contact regarding the Procurement during the Restricted Period shall immediately notify the CCO, or other designated official, of such contact.